-- maintain a minimum clearance of 6" between the sprayer nozzle and the coil. - d. spray the solution perpendicular (at 90 degrees) to the coil face. - Spray the leaving-airflow side of the coil first; then spray the opposite side of the coil.
-Allow the cleaning solution to stand on the coil for five minutes. - 7.
-Rinse both sides of the coil with cool, clean water. - 8.
-Inspect both sides of the coil; if it still appears to be dirty, repeat Steps 6 and 7. - 9.
-Reinstall all of the components and panels removed in Step 1 and any protective covers installed in step 2.
+- 8. Inspect both sides of the coil; if it still appears to be dirty, repeat Step 6 and Step 7. - 9.
+Reinstall all of the components and panels removed in Step 1 and any protective covers installed in Step 2.